Reader Question · Career Basics

 • The documented onboarding guide, if there is one.
 Even if it’s outdated, it’s a starting point.

-• Specific: “What’s the right Confluence/Notion space for [X]?”
+• “What’s the right Confluence/Notion space for [X]?”

-• Specific: “Is [Y] something we use a standard template for, or does each team do it their own way?”
+• “Is [Y] something we use a standard template for, or does each team do it their own way?”

-• Specific: “Who owns [Z] — I’ve got a question about it but don’t want to go to the wrong person.”
+• “Who owns [Z] — I’ve got a question about it but don’t want to go to the wrong person.”

 “Want to flag a couple of things I’m trying to get unstuck on.
 I’m looking for the right way to run [X] — couldn’t find a clear pattern in the docs — and I need to understand how the team handles [Y].
 Any chance you could point me at who would know?”

-Your manager will solve it in 30 seconds by naming two people or sending two Slack intros.
+Your manager solves it in 30 seconds by naming two people or sending two Slack intros.
 You didn’t complain.
 You didn’t make the buddy’s issue visible.
 You got unstuck.
 If the buddy pattern continues past week four, your manager will usually notice on their own — they see their team’s activity — and adjust.

 Six months from now, when you’re well established, you can share the observation casually: “by the way, the buddy program was a little hit or miss for me — is there a version that works better?”
 That conversation, from an established employee, produces action.
 The same conversation from a three-week-old new hire produces eye-rolls.